salina-health/www.salina.ai/content/voice-markers.md

 While not a diagnostic, the metrics save you the time of measuring speaking rate, frequency of language used, along with loundness and other aspects of the human voice.

-Salina consistenlt records these, allowing you to spot patterns of change in a patient.
+Salina consistently records these, allowing you to spot patterns of change in a patient.

+{{< figure src="/images/features/voice-chart.png" >}}

 #### Sources